Non Toxic Mattress UK

 What Are Non-Toxic Mattresses?

 Non toxic mattresses are natural latex foam mattresses manufactured without the use or inclusion, of any toxic materials.
-They have been designed to offer a healthy alternative to the synthetic memory foam mattresses commonly available, and are manufactured using entirely natural and organic essential oils, plant extracts and water.
-Una's collection of natural latex mattresses have all the benefits of memory foam, without any of the harmful additives
+They have been designed to offer a healthy alternative to the synthetic memory foam mattresses commonly available, and are manufactured using entirely natural, organic and sustainably sourced essential oils, plant extracts and water.
+Una's collection of natural latex mattresses have all the benefits of memory foam, without any of the harmful additives.

 What Common Toxins Do Normal Mattresses Contain?